inflaton/Evaluation-of-Orca-2-for-RAG/README.md

 pinned: false
 license: apache-2.0
 ---

-# ChatPDF - Talk to Your PDF Files
+# Evaluation of Orca 2 against other LLMs for Retrieval Augmented Generation

-This project uses Open AI and open-source large language models (LLMs) to enable you to talk to your own PDF files.
+This project contains the source code, datasets and results for the titled paper.

 ## How it works

-We're using an AI methodology, namely Conversational Retrieval Augmentation (CRAG), which uses LLMs off the shelf (i.e., without any fine-tuning), then controls their behavior through clever prompting and conditioning on private “contextual” data, e.g., texts extracted from your PDF files.
+We're using an AI methodology, namely Retrieval Augmentated Generation (RAG), which uses LLMs off the shelf (i.e., without any fine-tuning), then controls their behavior through clever prompting and conditioning on private “contextual” data, e.g., texts extracted from your PDF files.

 At a very high level, the workflow can be divided into three stages: